Sugar Prices Rebound as Dollar Weakness Spurs Short Covering

-Sugar prices today are moderately higher.
-Short-covering emerged in sugar futures today after the dollar index (DXY00) tumbled more than -1% to a 3-3/4 month low.
-Gains in sugar are limited after the price of WTI crude oil (CLJ25) today plunged to a 1-3/4 year low.
-Weaker crude oil prices undercut ethanol prices and may prompt global sugar mills to divert cane crushing toward sugar production rather than ethanol, boosting sugar supplies.
+Sugar prices today are moderately higher as a slump in the dollar index (DXY00) to a 4-month low has sparked short covering in sugar futures.

-On Tuesday, sugar prices dropped to 3-week lows on demand concerns after sugar traders Wilmar International Ltd and Sucres et Denrees SA took record delivery of 1.7 MMT of raw sugar against the March NY futures contract that expired last Friday.
+On Thursday, sugar prices fell to 6-week lows due to demand concerns amid abundant supplies.
+Weak demand is hammering sugar prices after sugar traders Wilmar International Ltd and Sucres et Denrees SA took record delivery of 1.7 MMT of raw sugar against the March NY futures contract that expired last Friday.
 Large deliveries are typically considered bearish for prices, indicating that sellers have few other markets to sell to.

 Sugar prices were already on the defensive from last Wednesday when sugar trader Czarnikow projected Brazil's 2025/26 sugar production would climb to a record 43.6 MMT, saying producing sugar is more profitable than ethanol production.